-Tips for Using an AI Editor for Your Book
+Our Tips for Using the Most Popular AI Book Editing Tools

 Wherever you fall on the writers-using-AI spectrum, most creatives will agree that artificial intelligence has created a seismic shift in how authors write, edit, print, distribute, and market their books.

-AI has weaved its way into the world of book publishing and continues to spark interesting debates on when, if, and how it should be used.
+AI book editors have definitely woven their way into the world of book publishing and continue to spark interesting debates on when, if, and how they should be used.

 Everyone from marketers and HR managers to authors and editors has embraced AI as a “second brain.”.
 At a minimum, AI tools and book writing software can take care of some of the mundane tasks of writing, and on the other end, offer a launching pad for thought and story development.